Novska

 Novska is a town in the Sisak-Moslavina County of Croatia.
 It is located in western part of the historic region of Slavonia, between Kutina and Nova Gradiška, 94 km linear distance southeast of the capital, Zagreb.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 40.4 C, on 4 August 2017.
+The coldest temperature was -23.4 C, on 13 January 2003.

 Demographics

 Novska has a total population of 13,518 in the following settlements: